mbastcast/mid_bootcamp_project/README.md

 -Observing Qualities and answering business questions

--We observed better unique values of columns, what sort of association they have with each other, the average price of properties
+-We observed better unique values of columns, what sort of association they have with each other, the average price of properties, etc

 -Business questions Data Analysts can quickly refer to when asked about specific properties